promitbasak/Nurse_Care_Activity_Recognition_Challenge_2020/readme.md

 # Nurse Care Activity Recognition Challenge 2020

-This code is used as a submission to the [2nd Nurse Care Activity Recognition Challenge 2020](https://abc-research.github.io/nurse2020/)
+This project is used as a submission to the [2nd Nurse Care Activity Recognition Challenge 2020](https://abc-research.github.io/nurse2020/)
 Our team achieved the second place in this competition.

 Team Name: Team Apophis